Yanal-Yves/homelidays-session-service/README.md

 **I wrote the "Homelidays Session Service" with my fellow collegues when I was working for Homeaway.
-This code has been initally hosted at codeplex.com.
-Then it has been moved to Homeaway/homelidays-session-service from where I have cloned it before Homeaway decided to drop it.
+This code has been initally hosted at Codeplex.
+[The codeplex archive can still be downloaded](https://archive.codeplex.com/?p=sessionservice).
+When Codeplex was decommissioned, I moved the code to https://www.github.com/Homeaway/homelidays-session-service from where I have cloned it before Homeaway decided to simply drop it without notice.
 I am leaving the code here for posterity :-)**

 **Homelidays Session Service has been successfully used on production environment from November 2010 to May 2014 at [http://www.homelidays.com](http://www.homelidays.com/ "Homelidays") on high traffic pages. (up to 40 000 active sessions if I remember correctly).**